CESNET/metacentrum-user-docs/docs/advanced/gpu-comput/index.md

 - Directories `/storage`, `/auto` and `home` are binded inside container by default.
 - Add `--nv` argument to singularity for GPU computing.
-- Versions of NGC images requiring CUDA version higher than 11.0 are not supported (see https://metavo.metacentrum.cz/pbsmon2/props and search for cuda_version)
+- Versions of NGC images requiring CUDA version higher than 11.0 are not supported (see https://metavo.metacentrum.cz/pbsmon2/props and search for cuda\_version)
 - Customizing images is possible.
 See Singularity
 - In case you would add NGC image or your own image to cmvfs, write ticket to meta@cesnet.cz.

-Use of NGC in detail
-Get NGC API key
+#### Get NGC API key

-If you have not done so already, you need to register first at [2] to get NGC API key.
+If you have not done so already, you need to register first at [https://ngc.nvidia.com](https://ngc.nvidia.com) to get NGC API key.
 After you log in, you can find this API key under the Setup menu in you personal tab.

-Build Singularity image
+#### Build Singularity image

-Building the image is a resource-intensive process and must be done as interactive job with large enough scratch (at least 10 GB).
-Some temporary directories are by default bound to /tmp, which has a limited user quota on MetaCentrum.
-Therefore you should bind them to scratch directory instead.
+Building the image is a resource-intensive process and must be done as interactive job with large enough scratch (at least 10 GB). **Some temporary directories are by default bound to `/tmp`, which has a limited user quota on MetaCentrum.** Therefore you should **bind them to scratch directory instead**.

 Example of script to build image from NGC:

     #/bin/bash
-export NGCDIR="/storage/brno2/home/melounova/ngc_sandbox" # directory where the image will go export SINGULARITY_DOCKER_USERNAME='$oauthtoken' export SINGULARITY_DOCKER_PASSWORD=Yj..........Az # API Key you get after logging in at https://ngc.nvidia.com/ export SINGULARITY_CACHEDIR="/storage/brno2/home/melounova/.singularity" # the cache dir must exist mkdir $SCRATCHDIR/tmp export SINGULARITY_TMPDIR=$SCRATCHDIR/tmp export SINGULARITY_LOCALCACHEDIR="$SCRATCHDIR"
+    export NGCDIR="/storage/brno2/home/melounova/ngc_sandbox" # directory where the image will go export SINGULARITY_DOCKER_USERNAME='$oauthtoken'
+    export SINGULARITY_DOCKER_PASSWORD=Yj..........Az # API Key you get after logging in at https://ngc.nvidia.com/ export SINGULARITY_CACHEDIR="/storage/brno2/home/melounova/.singularity" # the cache dir must exist mkdir $SCRATCHDIR/tmp
+    export SINGULARITY_TMPDIR=$SCRATCHDIR/tmp
+    export SINGULARITY_LOCALCACHEDIR="$SCRATCHDIR"

     singularity -v build $NGCDIR/TensorFlow.simg docker://nvcr.io/nvidia/tensorflow:20.03-tf2-py3 # build the image TensorFlow.simg

 It is possible to create custom images derived from NGC images.
 See Singularity how to do it.

-Prepared job scripts for JupyterLab inside NGC containers
+#### Job scripts for JupyterLab

 We have prepared job scripts for JupyterLab inside container with TensorFlow and Pytorch.
-See scripts in /cvmfs/singularity.metacentrum.cz/NGC.
+See scripts in `/cvmfs/singularity.metacentrum.cz/NGC`.

     JupyterLabPyTorch_Job.sh
     JupyterLabTensorFlow1_Job.sh # run JupyterLab with TensorFlow v.1
     JupyterLabTensorFlow2_Job.sh # run JupyterLab with TensorFlow v.2

 In the header of scripts, you can change PBS parameters.
 Run the selected script in PBS, e.g.:

     qsub JupyterLabPyTorch_Job.sh

-After the job starts you will get email with URL and password where JupyterLab is running.
+After the job starts you will get email with **URL** and **password** where JupyterLab is running.

 ## GPU clusters